Android-for-Python/Camera4Kivy/README.md

 ### Picamera
 This uses either the Picamera or Picamera2 package, depending on which is installed (they are mutually exclusive).

 If Picamera2 is installed there are additional features for native Pi cameras: higher resolution photos, video (optionally with audio), zoom, pan when zoom'd, sensor rotation.

-However USB cameras are not currently supported.
+For Picamera2 USB cameras are available with physical rotation support, including for photo and screen shot capture.
+However zoom and video capture is not available.

 ### AVFoundation
 Pre-installed